ndrewtl/airspace-jekyll/_posts/2017-03-06-webscraping.md

 ## Locating useful information using `grep()` and isolating it using `gsub`

-In this example we are going to build a data frame of different species of penguin and gather data on their IUCN status and when the assessment was made, so we will have a data frame that looks something like this:
+In this example we are going to build a data frame of different species of penguin and gather data on their IUCN status and when the assessment was made so we will have a data frame that looks something like this:

 | Scientific Name                 | Common Name       | Red List Status | Assessment Date |
 |-------------------------|-------------------|-------------|-----------------|